-Recommendation 1: Determine why racial disparities in arrests, charges, and stops exist in Davis.
+Recommendation 1: Determine why racial disparities in arrests, recommended charges,1 and stops exist in Davis.

 The percentage of Hispanic and Black arrestees in Davis over the 2015-19 period is strongly disproportionate to the population shares of these groups in the City, a finding which holds even when considering arrests of Davis residents only.
-Black people are arrested at 5.9 times and Hispanic people 1.5 times the rate of white people in Davis; when considering only Davis residents, Black people are arrested at 5.0 times and Hispanic people 1.4 times the rate of white residents.
+Black people are arrested at a rate 5.9 times more, and Hispanic people 1.5 times more, than their population share; when considering only Davis residents, Black people are arrested at 5.0 times and Hispanic people 1.4 times their population share.
 Both sets of figures far exceed the racial disparity in arrests in the United States as a whole.
-Similar racial inequalities hold with respect to the overall number of criminal charges filed in the city, and Hispanic and Black people are also subject to traffic-related stops and searches at a much higher rate than their respective population shares in Davis (though roughly proportional to regional population shares).
-We recommend a detailed study of the determinants of racially disproportionate stops, arrests, and charges in Davis, including an analysis of the relative contributions of potential bias in policing, potential bias in community reporting, and socio-economic factors.
+Similar racial inequalities hold with respect to the overall number of recommended charges filed by Davis Police Department (DPD) officers in the city, and Hispanic and Black people are also subject to traffic-related stops and searches at a much higher rate than their respective population shares in Davis (though roughly proportional to regional population shares).
+We recommend a detailed study of the determinants of racially disproportionate stops, arrests, and recommended charges in Davis, including an analysis of the relative contributions of potential bias in policing, potential bias in community reporting, and socio-economic factors.
 This will likely require a regional analysis in partnership with agencies from Yolo County and surrounding counties.